eddie-knight/RpgDB/README.md

 #### JSON

-The `json/` directory is used for adding data to Assets.
+The `/json` directory is used for housing data files.
 The JSON files are handled by `JSON.net`.
 Should you choose to modify the location of the JSON files, simply modify `Database.JsonHome` accordingly.

 > **Debugging Tip:**
 > If an error occurs due to a JSON entry, run the script